Roblox/creator-docs/content/en-us/art/marketplace/intellectual-property.md

 To protect the creativity of others, the Roblox [Terms of Use](https://www.roblox.com/catalog/10546552/Trojan-Infantry-Helmet) states that **any content you create must respect the intellectual property rights of others – both on and off our platform**.

 - This means you should not upload content you do not own or did not get the owner's permission to use.
-- Infringing on someone's intellectual property is not only a violation of Roblox's Terms of Use but it's also a violation of the law.
+- Infringing on someone's intellectual property is not only a violation of Roblox's Terms of Use, but it's also a violation of the law.

 ## Roblox Protecting Your IP